The Lake House (film): Critical response

-Conversely, Claudia Puig, writing for USA Today, said that The Lake House was "one of the more befuddling movies of recent years", and felt its premise "made no sense, no matter how you turn it around in your head.
+Claudia Puig, writing for USA Today, said that The Lake House was "one of the more befuddling movies of recent years", and felt its premise "made no sense, no matter how you turn it around in your head.
 It attempts to be a romance, a time-traveling mystery and a meditation on loneliness.
 It doesn't succeed at any of the three".
 She further called it a "melodramatic romance" that "moves at a glacial pace" while also "tak[ing] itself too seriously", and concluded by saying that "Even if we suspend disbelief completely, The Lake House is unconvincing, unsatisfying and unmoving".
 Puig did acknowledge the chemistry between Reeves and Bullock, but noted that their moments together in the film were rare.
 Stax of IGN described the film as a "terminally slow, talky and surprisingly uneventful affair" that "never capitalizes on the magic that brings Kate and Alex together".
 He criticized the "contrived 'beat the clock' element" in the plot that "allow[ed] the characters to cheat fate", but failed to prove to the audience why they love each other and how they "complete" one another, as well as Reeves's monotonous cadence throughout the film, and said Bullock's acting was "disenchanted, almost blase... [f]or a woman supposedly deeply in love with a man she can't have".
 He did concede there were "a few fleeting moments of levity where the film comes alive", but felt things were "so turgid and lethargically paced that even the leads seem bored most of the time", ultimately declaring the film "boring" and "devoid of passion".
-He gave it a 2.5 out of 5 stars rating, (Note: IGN still used star ratings at the time) which the site later revised to a 5/10 score.
+He gave it a 2.5 out of 5 stars rating.
+(Note: IGN used star ratings out of 5 at the time.
+The site later revised the score to 5 out of 10.)

 The OC Registers David Germain called the film a "tear-jerker whose convolutions elicit more chuckles than tears" and said it "would have been nice" if the DVD had included "commentary from the filmmakers so someone could explain the ridiculous lapses in logic" in response to its containing seven deleted scenes.